blopker/codebook/README.md

     "https?://[^\\s]+"           # URLs
 ]

+# Minimum word length to check (words shorter than this are ignored)
+# Default: 3
+# Set to 0 to check all words including single letters
+# Set to 2 to check words with 2 or more characters
+min_word_length = 3

 # Whether to use global configuration (project config only)
 # Set to false to completely ignore global settings
 # Default: true